 “A budget is telling your money where to go instead wondering where it went ” Dave Ramsey

 How To Stick To Your Budget

-Be consistence with your budgeting.
+Be consistency with your budgeting.
 Make it your priority to plan your monthly or weekly budget and not an occasional thing.